-Previous Post: From Swansea To Bicheno
+Previous Post: Day 4 – From Swansea To Bicheno

 Click on the More options prompt in the top left hand box to access the full screen view.

-In terms of ocean views it would also be the best single day as the pix below will hopefully show.
+In terms of ocean views, it would also be the best single day, as the photos below will hopefully show.
 And while the elevation chart above may look rather daunting with all those jagged peaks, the thing to remember is the very narrow range in elevation – i.e. only between 4 meters and 73.
 It was actually a very enjoyable ride!

-Just north of the Four Mile Creek Conservation Area the road runs right along the shoreline for a couple of kilometers before turning inland to the junction with Hwy A4.
-When I got to the junction the distance markers told me that I had cycled 50 kilometres from Bicheno since setting off four hours before.
+Just north of the Four Mile Creek Conservation Area, the road runs right along the shoreline for a couple of kilometers before turning inland to the junction with Hwy A4.
+When I got to the junction, the distance markers told me that I had cycled 50 kilometres from Bicheno since setting off four hours before.
 This was not the Tour de France!

 On the next street over (Circassian Street) from the Bayside Inn is a BP station.
 It also serves as the pick-up spot for the Calows Coaches intercity bus that goes from St. Helens to Launceston.
 Putting bikes on buses in Tasmania is a remarkably easy thing to do – unlike here in Canada.

-Next Post: Checking Out Launceston, Tasmania
+Next Post: Day Seven – Checking Out Launceston, Tasmania

 ….this one has yet to be written but check out the posts below for more of my journey!